Amanda Trivizas Sizzles In Colorful Bikini: ‘Felt Cute Never Deleting’

 “Wow beautiful amanda. you are my addiction,” a fourth comment read.

-Amanda seems to know just what her 800,000+ followers like to see, and most of the time that involves plenty of skin.
-The brunette’s Instagram page is filled with snaps hat show her scantily clad in everything from bikinis to bodysuits.
-Not too long ago, she share a snap that saw her looking sexy in a snakeskin-print outfit.
+Amanda seems to know just what her 800,000-plus followers like to see, and most of the time that involves plenty of skin.
+The brunette’s Instagram page is filled with snaps that show her scantily clad in everything from bikinis to bodysuits.
+Not too long ago, she shared a snap that saw her looking sexy in a snakeskin-print outfit.